Badin Hall (University of Notre Dame): Traditions

 Notre Dame has an undergraduate hall system based on the residential college system.
 Each hall has its own traditions, mascot, colors, sport teams, events, dances and reputation.
-The Coat of arms of Badin Hall features a frog, is the symbol of Badin, while the plier represent the Manual School of St Joseph, which occupied Badin Hall, and the palm leaf represents St. Stephen, the patron saint of Stephen Badin and tho whom the chapel is dedicated.
+The Coat of arms of Badin Hall features a frog, the symbol of Badin, while the plier represent the Manual School of St Joseph, which occupied Badin Hall, and the palm leaf represents St. Stephen, the patron saint of Stephen Badin and to whom the chapel is dedicated.
 Badin Hall residents generally make up a very tight-knit community due to the small number of residents.
 Annual events have included the Badin Breakdown, a large scale karaoke event on South Quad, and the Polar Bear Plunge.
+Badin Hall also runs an annual event called "Walk a Mile in Her Shoes", in which a race is held for students wearing high heels to raise money and awareness for St. Margaret's house in South Bend.
 Throughout the 2000s, Badin was well known as the most frequent champions of Fisher Hall’s annual event, the Fisher Regatta.